nexmo-community/disease-information-service/README.md

 ngrok http <port number>
 ```

-6. Link your Vonage number to the /webhooks/inbound-sms webhook endpoint.
+6. Link your Vonage application and number to the /webhooks/inbound-sms webhook endpoint.

 7. Run the app
 ```